humberto-ortiz/megaprobe-lab/content/Isaac.md

 My research consists of implementing a type checker and interpreter for the RAISE Specification Language (RSL).
 The hope is that the type checker can later be extended to the semantics of a general purpose language.

+## Weekly UPDATES
+### Week 1: (10-14, 3, 2025)
+- Developed scanner for the Language (partially, but mostly completed).
+- Developed a small parser combinator library in order to reuse it whenever language is extended.
+- Developed small weakest-precondition evaluator